Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 The time of Great Lent is spiritual and physical components.

-Weaken post only the elderly, pregnant, sickly and traveling, and only with a blessing.
+Relax your fast It is possible only for the elderly, pregnant, sick and traveling, and only with blessing.

-What food can be eaten in Lent, and what can not - when can you eat fish?
+What food can you eat during Lent, and what can you not – when can you eat fish?

-Solid week (1st week) A particularly strict diet week.
-The first 2 days of fasting are the most strict, you can’t eat at all
+Solid week (1st week) A particularly strict week in nutrition.
+The first 2 days of fasting are the strictest, you can’t eat at all.

-Meatfare Week (2nd week, Maslenitsa) Moderate food is allowed, except for Wed and Fri.
-Under the ban - meat.
-Eggs and fish, cheese, milk and butter are allowed on Wed and Fri.
+Meat Week (2nd week, Maslenitsa) Meal food is allowed, except for Wed and Fri.
+Meat is prohibited.
+In Wed and Fri, eggs and fish, cheese, milk and butter are allowed.
 Pancakes are traditionally baked

 Holy Week (last week) Particularly strict diet.
-Only dry eating (forbidden - boiled, fried, stewed, any heat-treated).
-Allowed raw/half raw vegetables without the use of salt.
-You can't eat at all on Fri and Sat.
+Only dry food (boiled, fried, stewed, any heat-treated food is prohibited).
+Raw/semi allowed raw vegetables, without using salt.
+You can’t eat at all on Friday and Saturday

-On Mon, Wed and Fri - meals 1 time per day Food - only cold, without oil.
+On Mon, Wed and Fri - meals 1 time per day Food is only cold, without oil.
 Xerophagy.
-That is, fruits and vegetables within reasonable limits, water, gray / black bread, compote
+That is, fruits and vegetables within reasonable limits, water, gray/brown bread, compote

-Sat and Sun - meals 2 times a day Allowed food with oil + grape wine (exception - Sat.
-Passion Week) + vegetable oil (if you can’t do without it at all)
+On Sat and Sun – meals 2 times a day Food with butter + grape wine is allowed (exception – SB Holy Week) + vegetable oil (if you absolutely cannot do without it)

-Holiday Holy Mother of God(on April 7th) Fish dishes allowed
+Holiday Holy Mother of God(as of April 7th) Fish dishes allowed

 Last day before Easter Fish dishes allowed

-Good Friday (before Easter) and Clean Monday (1st day of Lent) Can't eat anything at all
+Good Friday (before Easter) and Clean Monday (1st day of Lent) You can't eat anything at all

 1st Friday of Lent Only boiled wheat + honey is allowed

-How to make a lenten menu by day to observe Great Lent - advice from nutritionists
+How to correctly create a Lenten menu by day to observe Lent - advice from nutritionists

-Definitely post goes to the body good if the menu is set up correctly.
+Definitely a post good for the body benefits if the menu is compiled correctly.

-Key principles of Great Lent considered: a ban on animal food(they can be replaced with legumes, beans, nuts), emphasis on vegetables with fruits, a minimum of spices and salt, a maximum of compotes, jelly and decoctions, small portions with a slight feeling of hunger after dinner.
+Key principles of Lent are considered: ban on animal food(they can be replaced with legumes, beans, nuts), emphasis on vegetables and fruits, a minimum of spices and salt, a maximum of compotes, jelly and decoctions, small portions with a slight feeling of hunger after lunch.

-For first courses - pickles, beetroots, vegetable soups, cereals.
+For first courses – pickle pancakes, beetroot pancakes, vegetable soups, cereals.

-For the second - vegetable salads, side dishes (cereals, potato dishes, cabbage rolls with vegetables, etc.), berries and jelly for dessert.
+For the second – vegetable salads, side dishes (porridge, potato dishes, cabbage rolls with vegetables, etc.), berries and jelly for dessert.

 Fast days - hot dishes are allowed, vegetable oil is prohibited.

-Don't forget the main thing: the essence of fasting nutrition is self-restraint.
-Therefore, culinary delights should not be carried away.
-Overeating with lean dishes is also not welcome.
+Don't forget the main thing: the essence of nutrition during fasting is self-restraint.
+Therefore, you should not get carried away with culinary delights.
+Overeating with meatless dishes is also not encouraged.

 If you are fasting and would like to know what you can eat during this period and what is prohibited, we suggest that you familiarize yourself with the list of products.
-Do not think that by fasting, you will starve and not eat up.
-A properly selected menu and knowledge of the main products containing fats, carbohydrates and proteins will allow you to easily observe the holy cleansing, and even throw off overweight.
+Do not think that by fasting you will go hungry and not eat enough.
+A properly selected menu and knowledge of the main products containing fats, carbohydrates and proteins will allow you to easily carry out the holy cleansing, and even lose weight. overweight.

-In fasting, you can eat any fruits and vegetables:
+You can eat any fruits and vegetables during fasting:

 1. Potato